asdf-format/asdf/docs/asdf/features.rst

     hdulist.append(fits.ImageHDU(np.arange(512, dtype=np.float), name='SCI'))
     hdulist.append(fits.ImageHDU(np.arange(512, dtype=np.float), name='DQ'))

 Next we make a tree structure out of the data in the FITS file.
-Importantly, we use the *same* arrays in the FITS HDUList and store them in the tree.
-By doing this, asdf will be smart enough to point to the data in the regular FITS extensions.
+Importantly, we use the *same* array references in the FITS `~astropy.io.fits.HDUList` and store them in the tree.
+By doing this, ASDF will automatically refer to the data in the regular FITS extensions.

 .. runcode::